Ruby Sue Clifton Scholarship

 Scholarship FAQs

-Local high school seniors must apply online by Sunday, March 31st, 2024 at 11:59pm.
+Local high school seniors must apply online by Tuesday, March 31, 2026 at 11:59pm.

-Winners will be notified June 2024.
+Winners will be notified by June 2026.

 If you have any questions, please email Shana Scott at sscott@smartfinancialfoundation.org.